doubility-sky/daydayup/machine-learning.md

 - [Tencent/PhoenixGo](https://github.com/Tencent/PhoenixGo), Go AI program which implements the AlphaGo Zero paper

 ## Datasets
 - [The 50 Best Free Datasets for Machine Learning](https://lionbridge.ai/datasets/the-50-best-free-datasets-for-machine-learning/)
+- [quickdraw-dataset](https://github.com/googlecreativelab/quickdraw-dataset), Documentation on how to access and use the Quick, Draw!
+Dataset.